Hill-Murray School

 Hill-Murray School is a coeducational private Catholic school serving grades 6–12.
-It is located on a 40 acre site in Maplewood, Minnesota, United States, a suburb of Saint Paul.
+It is on a 40 acre site in Maplewood, Minnesota, United States, a suburb of Saint Paul.
 Located in the Roman Catholic Archdiocese of Saint Paul and Minneapolis, it was established in 1971 as a result of the consolidation of Archbishop Murray Memorial High School and Hill High School.
-Archbishop Murray was founded in 1958 by the Benedictine Sisters as a school for young women.
-Hill High was established in 1959 by the Christian Brothers as a school for young men.
-The Middle School was added in 1989.
 The student population is drawn from the Twin Cities, surrounding suburban areas, and nearby Wisconsin communities.
-Hill-Murray is one of only twenty-one Minnesota high schools accredited by the North Central Association of Colleges and Schools.
+Hill-Murray is one of 21 Minnesota high schools accredited by the North Central Association of Colleges and Schools.

+History

+The Benedictine Sisters founded Archbishop Murray in 1958 as a school for young women.
+It was named after Archbisop John Murray.
+The Christian Brothers established Hill High in 1959 as a school for young men.
+The school was named after James J. Hill, whose will left $400,000 "for a high school to be conducted by the Christian Brothers under the supervision of the Archdiocese of St. Paul."
+The two schools, merged in 1971.
+The Hill High school location is now the Mounds Park academy.
+The middle school was added in 1989.

 Athletics

 Hill-Murray is a member of the Metro East Conference in the Minnesota State High School League.
-There are 24 Varsity sports teams for men and women.
-The athletic department is known for its boys hockey team, led by head coach Bill Lechner.
+There are 24 varsity sports teams for men and women.
+The athletic department is known for its boys' hockey team, led by head coach Bill Lechner.
 The Pioneers have won four MSHSL state championships and have a record of 277–90–15.
-The school's hockey rivalry with White Bear Lake has deep roots and is considered to be the most intense and most watched rivalry in the state, routinely drawing sold-out crowds in the thousands to Aldrich Arena.
+The school's hockey rivalry with White Bear Lake has deep roots and is considered the most intense and most watched rivalry in the state, routinely drawing sold-out crowds in the thousands to Aldrich Arena.